-The Mississippi Delta is an area in the northwest part of the state formed by the confluence of the Mississippi River and the Yazoo River (I love typing the word Mississippi with all of these “s”).
+The Mississippi Delta is an area in the northwest part of the state formed by the confluence of the Mississippi River and the Yazoo River.
 My (too short) journey started in Memphis, Tennessee (yes, I went to Graceland) and took me to Clarksdale, Mississippi, a small town of about 20,000 people (80% African-American) that had a significant role in the history of the blues.
 Using Clarksdale as a base allowed me to visit a number of neighboring small towns including some in the nearby state of Arkansas.

 But despite the grueling economic and social challenges, what captured my attention in the Delta were the people and their resilience.
 Again and again, I met the warmest and friendliest people always happy to chat, to talk about their stories, most of them heart-breaking beyond belief, as well as their daily struggles and their hopes.
 (Well, there was one significant exception.
 A gentleman took offense that a small group of us had walked on to his land to photograph a church, and threatened to sue us or shoot us if we were to do it again.)

-Then of course there is the music.
-The blues legacy of the area is ever present.
+Then, of course, there is the “music”.
+The blues legacy of the area is ever-present.
 Blues bars and juke joints are plentiful and attract an enthusiastic crowd of locals.
 When it is time for blues, everybody seems to forget their hardships.
-After a few visits in these venues, I was starting to understand why this area is often referred to as “The Soul of the South”.
+After a few visits to these venues, I was starting to understand why this area is often referred to as “The Soul of the South”.

 See my Delta.
 I plan to return for more soul searching,

 P.S.
 Grateful thanks to the inspiring Magdalena Sole for introducing me to this area and for sharing her deep knowledge of the region.
 Her real love of the Delta is captured beautifully in her book “New Delta Rising”.